saleyn/emmap/README.md

 Use `emmap_queue:pop_and_purge/1` to reclaim the space in memory when the queue becomes empty.

-When a queue is wrapped in a `gen_server`, it is suitable for use in a multi-producer-single-consumer use case.
-This is implemented using `emmap_queue:start_link/4`, `emmap_queue:enqueue/2`, and `emmap_queue:dequeue/1` functions.
-In this example we are using `auto_unlink` option which automatically deletes the memory mapped file at the end of the test case (something you might not want in other cases):
+When a queue is wrapped in a `gen_server`, it is suitable for use in a multi-process use cases.
+This is implemented using `emmap_queue:start_link/4`,`emmap_queue:enqueue/2`, and `emmap_queue:dequeue/1` functions.
+In the example below we are using the `auto_unlink` option which automatically deletes the memory mapped file at the end of the test case (something you might not want in other cases):

 ```erlang